Reflecting on Our Engineering Apprenticeship Program

 Betterment piloted an Apprentice Program to add junior talent to our engineering organization in 2017, and it couldn’t have been more successful or rewarding for all of us.
 One year later, we’ve asked them to reflect on their experiences.

 In Spring of 2017, Betterment’s Diversity & Inclusion Steering Committee partnered with our Engineering Team to bring on two developers with non-traditional backgrounds.
-We hired Jess Harrelson (Betterment for Advisors Team) and Fidel Severino (Retail Team) for a 90 day Apprentice Program.
+We hired Jesse Harrelson (Betterment for Advisors Team) and Fidel Severino (Retail Team) for a 90 day Apprentice Program.
 Following their apprenticeship, they joined us as full-time Junior Engineers.
-I’m Jess, a recruiter here at Betterment, and I had the immense pleasure of working closely with these two.
+I’m Jesse, a recruiter here at Betterment, and I had the immense pleasure of working closely with these two.
 It’s been an incredible journey, so I sat down with them to hear first hand about their experiences.

 Tell us a bit about your life before Betterment.

-Jess Harrelson: I was born and raised in Wyoming and spent a lot of time exploring the outdoors.
+Jesse Harrelson: I was born and raised in Wyoming and spent a lot of time exploring the outdoors.
 I moved to Nashville to study songwriting and music business, and started a small label through which I released my band’s album.
 I moved to New York after getting an opportunity at Sony and worked for a year producing video content.

 Fidel Severino: I’m originally from the Dominican Republic and moved to the United States at age 15.
 After graduation from Manhattan Center for Science and Mathematics High School, I completed a semester at Lehman College before unfortunate family circumstances required me to go back to the Dominican Republic.
 When I returned to the United States, I worked in the retail sector for a few years.
 While working, I would take any available time for courses on websites like Codecademy and Team Treehouse.